A Foundation for Healthy and Productive Lives

 Peace & Stable Societies

-Sustainable solutions, such as increased education, counter violent extremism in the long term and reduce recurrence of need for military intervention for future generations.
+Sustainable solutions, such as increased education, build stable societies in the long term.
 Helping societies achieve a basic level of education addresses root causes of conflict and is a key component of a comprehensive national security strategy.

 Strengthened Global Economy